ConorOSullivan/msan622/homework1/README.md

 ![IMAGE](hw1-multiples.png)

-I decided to turn rescale the movie budgets by a factor of one million to improve the readability of the tick mark labels.
+I decided to rescale the movie budgets by a factor of one million to improve the readability of the tick mark labels.
 Also, I removed the legend because the information it provides in this plot is redundant and unnecessary.
 I preferred the 3-by-3 symmetry of the rows and columns compared to the two rows of 5 graphs and 4 graphs.
 I would only have chosen 5 and 4 if I was keeping in the legend.

 #Multiline Graph: